By Jeremy Feucht

 With so many regulations, and general vagueness that the personal conveyance rule is written, it is no wonder FMCSA’s Joe DeLorenzo had to field so many questions at MATS

 surrounding the issue.
 His message was simple: “Don’t over think it.”
 He basically stated that if what you are doing is for personal reasons, looking for food, parking, etc. then it is personal.
 If it is not personal, then it falls under hours of service.
-It does not matter if you hooked to your trailer or not.
+It does not matter if you are hooked to your trailer or not.